JardyBoi9000/break-away-drill/README.md

+something is broken and i want to turn it into a tone that is short and then a slightly higher pitch tone that is long for when the roper is suposed to throw the rope instead of the numbers.

 # this app is a timing drill for calf roping but could probably help in other ways aswell in sports or other activities that require a sudden shift in whatever your doing.
 # you choose a number and press start and that the program says random numbers untill it calls your number and that is when the roper should throw their rope.
 # it is very simple and does the job, i have also set in random intervals between the numbers being called to help break the cadence that a roper might find themself in.